jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 So let us look at "easy".
 I think this notion of nearness is really, really cool.
 In particular, obviously there are many ways in which something can be near.
-Right?
 There is sort of the physical notion of being near.
-Right?
-Is something, you know, right there?
+Is something right there?
 And I think that is where the root of the word came from.
-You know, this is easy to obtain because it is nearby.
+This is easy to obtain because it is nearby.
 It is not in the next town.
 I do not have to take a horse or whatever to go get to it.

-We do not have the same notion of physicality necessarily in our software, but we do sort of have, you know, our own hard drive or our own toolset, or it is sort of the ability to make things physically near by getting them through things like installers and stuff like that.
+We do not have the same notion of physicality necessarily in our software, but we do sort of have our own hard drive or our own toolset, or it is sort of the ability to make things physically near by getting them through things like installers and stuff like that.

-The second notion of nearness is something being near to our understanding, right, or in our current skill set.
+The second notion of nearness is something being near to our understanding, or in our current skill set.
 And I do not mean in this case near to our understanding meaning a capability.
 I mean literally near something that we already know.
 So the word in this case is about being familiar.

 I think that, collectively, we are infatuated with these two notions of easy.
 We are just so self-involved in these two aspects; it is hurting us tremendously.
-Right?
-All we care about is, you know, can I get this instantly and start running it in five seconds?
-It could be this giant hairball that you got, but all you care is, you know, can you get it?
+All we care about is: can I get this instantly and start running it in five seconds?
+It could be this giant hairball that you got, but all you care is: can you get it?

 In addition, we are fixated on, oh, I cannot; I cannot read that.
 Now I cannot read German.
 Does that mean German is unreadable?
 No.  I do not know German.
-So, you know, this sort of approach is definitely not helpful.
+So this sort of approach is definitely not helpful.
 In particular, if you want everything to be familiar, you will never learn anything new because it cannot be significantly different from what you already know and not drift away from the familiarity.

 There is a third aspect of being easy that I do not think we think enough about that is going to become critical to this discussion,